Children of the Corn

 Review:

 The opening sequence of this film is great.
-It takes place three years before the events of the film and we see Isaac and his followers killing off all of the adults.
+It takes place three years before the events of the film.
+We see Isaac and his followers killing off all the adults.
 This is narrated by Job (Robby Kiger).
-Malachi (Courtney Gains) is the one to actually carry out the acts along with others while their leader looks on.
+Malachi (Courtney Gains) is the one to conduct the acts along with others while their leader looks on.

-Something I found interesting watching the film this time is how Fascist their society is.
-We know that on the start of their 19th birthday, they need to sacrifice themselves to their god.
-Malachi also doesn’t want them to have any vices.
-Job and Sarah (Anne Marie McEvoy) do sneak off to their old home to listen to music, play games and she likes to draw.
+Delving deeper here, we know that on the start of their 19th birthday, they need to sacrifice themselves to their god.
+Malachi doesn’t want them to have any vices.
+Job and Sarah (Anne Marie McEvoy) do sneak off to abandoned homes to listen to music, play games and she likes to draw.
 Malachi catches them and wants them punished but Isaac sees that Sarah draws images of the future.
 He believes that she has the ability of sight and that He Who Walks Behind the Rows is giving her these.
-Also from there is that Malachi doesn’t agree with Isaac and there is dissension between them.
-I also find this somewhat Lovecraftian.
-I know King is a big fan of him and this seeming like an elder god that was here before people.
-There are touches of the supernatural here and they are subtle.
-I like this as it makes you wonder if it is really happening or just things that seem like it.
+Also, from there is that Malachi doesn’t agree with Isaac and there is dissension between them.
+There is a Lovecraftian vibe here to the entity.
+I know King is a big fan of him.
+There is a comment about how this entity has always been here that it feels he's an elder god.
+We get supernatural things, but I like how it is subtle.
+It is revealed to us, but not to characters until later.

-The pacing of this film is good.
-We never really get any lulls and we get tension built throughout.
-As I said, we get right into the film with the parents being massacred.
-The couple gets an uneasy feeling when they turn on the radio and the oppressiveness of the corn that is all around them.
-There is a bit of a supernatural aspect where they try to go to Hemingford Home, but no matter which way they go, they end up closer to Gatlin.
-We get some POV shots of people watching the couple and it made me feel uneasy.
+Where I'll then go is over to the pacing which is good.
+This never hits any lulls and we get tension built throughout.
+The atmosphere of this town being empty is part of that.
+It doesn't waste time with the parents being massacred.
+The couple gets an uneasy feeling when they turn on the radio and the oppressiveness of the corn that is around them.
+We get POV shots of people watching the couple, which adds to that uneasy feeling.
 The tension continues to grow until we get to the climax.
-I thought the ending was fitting for the film and it is built from an image we get earlier.
+I thought the ending was fitting and it is built from an image we got earlier.
 I’m a big fan of callbacks like this.

-As for the acting of the film, being that mostly it is done by children and teens, I thought it was pretty solid.
-Horton I thought was good as the rational, educated adult who is trying to show the children what they are doing is wrong.
+Next then should be the acting performances.
+Being that it is mostly children and teens, I thought it was solid.
+Horton was good as the rational, educated adult who is trying to show the children what they're doing is wrong.
 Hamilton was also solid as the woman who is clinging to the man she loves, but she can’t get him to commit.
-Their dynamic is interesting and I really liked it.
-Franklin was really good in his role.
-He sounds like any religious leader.
+Their dynamic is interesting.
+I do have an issue that grates on me though, even though I like both characters.
+Franklin is creepy in his role.
+He sounds like any religious leader and he's perfectly cast.
 When everyone is following him, he seems powerful.
-When Gains tries to take the power and everyone follows him, Franklin becomes weak.
+When Gains tries to take the power and everyone follows him, Isaac becomes weak.
 What happens at the end is great.
-I really like Gains as the enforcer.
-He has such an angry look in this film.
-The rest of the cast round out the film pretty well for me too.
+I like Gains as the enforcer.
+He has such an angry look.
+It might be over the top, but it's iconic for that.
+Kiger and McEvoy are fine.
+The rest of the cast rounded out the film well for what was needed as well.

 My Rating: 8 out of 10